 Maximum work duration: depends on the individual’s goals.

-If they are training for a marathon, they might carry out 1 or 2 mile intervals.
+If training for a marathon, they might carry out 1 or 2 mile intervals.
 These could be four-minute miles to 15-minute miles, depending on their ability and fitness levels.
 For recreational use, a two-minute interval would be more appropriate.

 Lactic Acid Ratio

 Ratio: the lactic acid ratio is: 1:4, 1:3 or 1:2.
-It is recommended you start on the highest ratio (1:4) and progress down the ratio’s as your lactic acid tolerance and lactic acid removal pathways improve.This equates to: one minute of work followed by a four-minute rest; or 30 seconds of work followed by a 90-second rest; or 30 seconds of work followed by a 60-second rest.
+Start on the highest ratio (1:4) and progress down the ratio’s as your lactic acid tolerance and lactic acid removal pathways improve.
+This equates to: one minute of work followed by a four-minute rest; or 30 seconds of work followed by a 90-second rest; or 30 seconds of work followed by a 60-second rest.

 Minimum work duration: 15 seconds, in order to promote the use of the lactic acid system rather than the ATP/CP system (creatine phosphate).

-Generally, you wont be able to maintain a high (lactic acid generating) output for longer than 2-3 minutes.
+Generally, you won’t be able to maintain a high (lactic acid generating) output for longer than 2-3 minutes.

 Creatine phosphate (ATP/CP) ratios